20akshay00/20akshay00.github.io/_pages/cv.md

 ---

 * **May‐Aug 2021, Research Internship with [Dr. Vishwanath Shukla](https://vishwanathshukla.in/)** - [\[**PDF**\]](https://20akshay00.github.io/Summer2021/)
-  * Learnt and explored concepts of parallel computing by picking up basic MPI and OpenMP.
-Did not proceed with this due to lack of interest.
+  * Explored concepts of parallel computing by learning elementary MPI and OpenMP.
   * Read about superfluidity in BECs and implemented methods to simulate the 1D Gross-Pitaevski Equation to study ground state dynamics in harmonic traps.
-  * Continued to develop an interest in dipolar BECs and supersolidity, but not much progress was made.
+  * Continued to develop an interest in supersolidity in dipolar BECs and attempted to simulate the system.
   * *Worked with **Fortran90, Julia***

 ---